 Each application for appointment and reappointment must contain a request for the specific clinical privileges desired by the practitioner.
 In some instances, staff membership may be granted to a practitioner who desires not to request clinical privileges.
 Specific requests must also be submitted for modifications of privileges in the interim between reappointment periods.
-All requests for clinical privileges will be processed in accordance with the procedures set forth in the Credentialing Manual.
+All requests for clinical privileges will be processed in accordance with the procedures set forth in the Credentialing Manual, except that requests submitted after the initial granting of membership shall not require review by the Credentials Committee.